efskap/discord-notify/readme.md

 [Ripcord](https://cancel.fm/ripcord/) is an amazing alternative Discord client, largely because native programs tend to be snappier.

-However, its notifications support is rather lacklustre, displaying them only for DMs, without a sound, and in plain text.
+However, its notifications support is rather lacklustre, without a sound, and in plain text.
 Heck, until recently it didn't even tell you the name of the sender.
 Unfortunately it's closed source shareware, so I can't go in and tweak it to my liking.

 ## Install